 Do not be surprised if we discuss tools and techniques that have to do with communication, self-care, and other topics that may seem unrelated to sex.
 Sexual health is affected by other areas of functioning, and sometimes other areas need to be made a priority as well.

 There is no easy answer to this question.
 Resolving issues around sexual health, functioning, and satisfaction can be very complicated.
 Quality therapy and emotional work tend to take more time than we hope sometimes.
 The length of treatment will depend on how long the problem has been occurring, who is involved, and how often you attend sessions, among other factors.

 Do you treat all kinds of relationships?

-I am an LGBTQIA+ and polyamorous affirming therapist.
-Judgment, shame, and guilt are not a part of the therapeutic environment I strive to create.
+We are an LGBTQIA+ and polyamorous affirming therapy practice.
+Judgment, shame, and guilt are not a part of the therapeutic environment we strive to create.